boosh/iceit/README.md

   * gpg
   * Amazon Web Services account for Glacier and S3

+You also need enough free disk space in /tmp to buffer the files you're uploading.
+When files are encrypted, they're copied to a subdirectory of /tmp then encrypted.

 Installation under virtualenv
 -----------------------------
 Assuming you have virtualenv installed, do the following: